shubhankars135/shubhankars135.github.io/_posts/2017-01-22-first_article.md

 ## Gradient Descent.

-   In gradient descent, we initialize our $\theta$ to some random value, and then keep updating it until we've found the optimum solution, in other words untill convergence.
+   In gradient descent, we initialize our **B** to some random value, and then keep updating it until we've found the optimum solution, in other words untill convergence.
    Mathematically

-Where $\alpha$ is the learning rate.
+Where a is the learning rate.

 Now, two things,- how do we know that we've reached convergence.
-One easy way is to run the gradient descent algorithm multiple times and plot the value of cost function(corresponding to that $\theta$) against the no. of iterations.
+One easy way is to run the gradient descent algorithm multiple times and plot the value of cost function(corresponding to that B) against the no. of iterations.
 So if solve the partial differentiation term in the above equation.
 The algorithm now will be, something like.

 We will select the number os iterations and the no. of iterations randomly.Although I'm choosing them randomly there are some ways to concretly intiallize these parameters , but lets not dive into it.

-#### The following function takes $\theta$0, $\theta$1 and learning rate $\alpha$ as parameters, performs a single step of gradient descent and returns the updated values of $\theta$0 and $\theta$1
+#### The following function takes B0, B1 and learning rate  as parameters, performs a single step of gradient descent and returns the updated values of B0 and B1

 ```python